Skip to content

 152 vehicle-to-grid pilots have been publicly reported worldwide.
 Yet, none we can point to are truly standards-based end-to-end.

-That’s the problem we’re unpacking on June 11.
+That’s the problem we unpacked on our June 11, 2026 webinar.

 Between 2015 and May 2026, 152 vehicle-to-grid pilots have been reported worldwide.
 Based on what’s been publicly disclosed, we can’t point to one that’s truly standards-based end-to-end.